Fire Safety in Commercial Premises

 Article by Sam Pearson

-With the tragedy at Grenfell Tower still fresh in our memories, fire safety understandably has become something of a hot topic.
+With the tragedy at Grenfell Tower still fresh in our memories, fire safety understandably has become something of a pressing issue.
 Our commercial property specialist Sam Pearson looks at the importance of getting it right when it comes to fire safety in commercial premises.

 The Regulatory Reform (Fire Safety) Order 2005 (“The Order”) covers fire safety in England and Wales with the aim of protecting buildings and people from the dangers of fire by setting out steps which should be taken to reduce the risk.
 Responsibility for complying with The Order rests with the “responsible person[s]” which includes the employer in the workplace, owners and/or persons in control of premises.

 Although The Order is aimed at commercial premises (including external areas and vacant premises) it is important to mention that it also applies to communal parts of residential properties.

 The responsible person[s] must determine what general fire precautions are necessary and carry out a risk assessment which must be documented, recorded and kept under review.
 Other responsibilities include (but are not limited to) taking measures for the provision of firefighting and fire detection equipment; ensuring fire safety equipment and exit routes are properly maintained; the appointment of a competent person to implement the fire safety measures including evacuation procedures and safety drills; and providing training and information for employees and other persons who may be affected.